Carnagion/dissertation/diss/diss.typ

 #figure(
     branch-bound-furini-results,
     caption: [
-        Results for the Milan Airport benchmark problem instances introduced by #cite(<furini-improved-horizon>, form: "prose") solved by the branch-and-bound program using each de-icing approach
+        Results for the Milan benchmark problem instances introduced by #cite(<furini-improved-horizon>, form: "prose") solved by the branch-and-bound program using each de-icing approach
     ],
 ) <table:branch-bound-furini-results>